briangu/cloudcmd/README.md

 Build it
 -----------

-At this point cloudcmd is under active development, so setup can be a little tricky but very doable.

-Maven and a few other related projects required.
-CloudCmd will include a web server for hosting storage, so that's why viper.io is included.

     git clone git://github.com/briangu/cloudcmd.git
     cd cloudcmd
-    git submodule init
-    git submodule update
-    cd viper.io
-    mvn clean install
-    cd ..
     mvn clean install

 Next, open your .bashrc, .profile, or whatever you use and add a CLOUDCMD_HOME environment variable pointing to your cloudcmd root directory.